Hind's Kidnap: Plot summary

 Six years before the novel begins, Jack Hind was obsessed with solving the Hershey Laurel kidnapping.
-With the Laurel parents Sears and Shirley dead, and no ransom note received, the police effectively closed the case, and told Hind to quit.
-Which he did upon marriage to Sylvia.
+With the Laurel parents Sears and Shirley dead, and no ransom note received, the police effectively closed the case, and told Hind to quit, which he did upon marriage to Sylvia.

 Several aspects of Hind's life are revealed during the novel.
-Hind's parents died when he was young, and willed that Hind be raised by a guardian who was a batchelor and unrelated to Hind.
+Hind's parents died when he was young and willed that Hind be raised by a guardian who was a bachelor and unrelated to Hind.
 Hind seems to have inherited well—the guardian left him a "viaticum"—the closest Hind does to work is recording people for a radio show, "Naked Voice", and some substitute teaching at a college.

 The novel itself is divided into three parts.

 "Faith, or The First Condition"

-The novel begins with the chapter "Faith, or The First Condition", Hind running down three flights of stairs in his building.
+The novel begins with the chapter "Faith, or The First Condition", which sees Hind running down three flights of stairs in his building.
 Intending to visit Sylvia, his estranged wife living one block away, on a peace mission, he surprises a very tall elderly woman putting a note in his mailbox.

-As the woman leaves, Hind takes the note, which reads "If you're still trying to break the kidnap, visit the pier by the hospital."
-Immediately, Hind is obsessed with the Laurel case all over again, and heads to the pier.
-He begins a daily vigil, eventually awarded when he overhears two people of Asian descent, one of whom mentions Hershey Laurel.
+As the woman leaves, Hind takes the note, which reads, "If you're still trying to break the kidnap, visit the pier by the hospital."
+Immediately, Hind is obsessed with the Laurel case all over again and heads to the pier.
+He begins a daily vigil and is eventually awarded when he eavesdrops on two people of Asian descent, one of whom mentions Hershey Laurel.
 They take off, and Hind follows.

 Hind loses them when they go into the headquarters of Santos-Dumont Sisters, Incorporated.

-His friend, Madison "Maddy" Beecher runs the Center for Total Research, a spin-off of S-D housed in the same building complex.
+Hind's friend, Madison "Maddy" Beecher runs the Center for Total Research, a spin-off of S-D housed in the same building complex.
 Hind visits Beecher, but Beecher likes to talk, so Hind is unable to get the help he expected.
-Beecher dragoons Hind into joining Beecher with his wife Flo and their 9-year old son for dinner.
-While talking away, Beecher mentions a somewhat crazed phone call at work about a mad genius named, to the best of Beecher's memory, "Lowell, Lawlor, Laura".
+Beecher dragoons Hind into joining Beecher with his wife Flo and their 9-year-old son for dinner.
+Beecher mentions a somewhat crazed phone call at work about a mad genius named, to the best of Beecher's memory, "Lowell, Lawlor, Laura."
 The closeness to Laurel is enough to convince Hind that this is a clue.